aeonBTC/IbisWallet/README.md

 ### Privacy & Security
 - **Built-in Tor** - Native Tor integration, no need for Orbot or external proxies
+- **Offline Mode** - Electrum servers and external services are disabled by default
 - **PIN & Biometrics** - With configurable lock timing
 - **Individual Wallet Lock** - Lock specific wallets independently
 - **Duress PIN** - Configure a secondary PIN that opens a decoy wallet